 Depending on where you live, you may be aware of risks to your livelihood that a person in another country wouldn’t ever have to think of.
 Think tsunamis in Thailand, earthquakes in Japan, avalanches in Switzerland, floods in the Netherlands, and droughts in the Middle East.

 The risk of natural disasters also impacts development and creativity.
-An example of this is the new building technology that has been developed in Japan to create buildings that won’t crumble during an earthquake.
+An example of this is new building technologies that have been developed in Japan to ensure buildings won’t crumble during an earthquake.

 These threats pose challenges to architects and creatives who always need to ask themselves: how does geography impact the way people live?